ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 **Payu**

-[_Payu_](https://payu.readthedocs.io/en/latest/) is a workflow management tool for running numerical models in supercomputing environments.
+[_Payu_](https://github.com/payu-org/payu) is a workflow management tool for running numerical models in supercomputing environments for which there is extensive [documentation](https://payu.readthedocs.io/en/latest/).

 _Payu_ on _Gadi_ is available through a dedicated `conda` environment in the _vk83_ project.